greeny277/inductive_logic_programming/doc/notizen.md

 @plotkin1970note introduced an algorithm for determining the *least generalization* for two given terms or literals.
-The notation is as following: $P$ is a predicate, $g,f$ are symbols and $z$ is a variable.
-A word $W$ is a term or a variable.

-The lgg-algorithm for terms is defined as followed:
+The lgg-algorithm for terms is defined as follows:

 <!-- TODOS: Use algorithm package.
 What does "compatible" mean?
 Begins with same predicate, function
 symbol or variable? -->